Mise en Place

 The most important thing I learned from three months in cooking school.

-I learned many things during the three months I spent learning the core of French culinary technique at the French Culinary Institute, now known as the International Culinary Center.
-Simple things that transformed the way I cook at home.
+I learned many things during the three months I spent learning the core of French culinary technique at the late French Culinary Institute which for years had trained professional chefs in its SoHo kitchens.
+I learned knife skills, cooking techniques, and both complex and simple things that transformed the way I cook at home.

 But probably the most important lesson I learned was mise en place -- which means, the setting is in place.